260 Waymouth Street, Adelaide, South AustraliaSA 5000

 A woman riding a step-through bicycle while wearing a virtual reality headset

-So long, civil engineering career!
+So long, civil engineering firm!

 Don’t get us wrong—we love our work, but it’s exactly that: work, and often very hard, physically and mentally.
 This is a tough industry, and it’s not easy to make a living in it.